"A searing and important critique of our morally bankrupt educational system.

 "A true teacher speaks here.
 He has my admiration and my gratitude." —

 About the Author

 Bill has published more than 250 essays and reviews.
 He has won the Hiett Prize in the Humanities, the Balakian Citation for Excellence in Reviewing, and a Sydney Award; he is also a three-time National Magazine Award nominee.
-His work, which has appeared in The New York Times, The Atlantic, Harper's, The Nation, The New Republic, The American Scholar,and many other publications, has been translated into 17 languages and anthologized in more than 30 college and scholastic readers.
+His work, which has appeared in The New York Times, The Atlantic, Harper's, The American Scholar,and many other publications, has been translated into 17 languages and anthologized in more than 30 college and scholastic readers.

 Bill taught English at Yale and Columbia before becoming a full-time writer in 2008.
 He has spoken at over 100 educational and other venues and held visiting positions at Bard, Scripps, and Claremont McKenna Colleges as well as at the University of San Diego.
 His previous book is A Jane Austen Education.